 The broker/dealer (Midwestern Securities) may receive 12b-1 fees from mutual fund investments recommended to clients.
-To avoid the inherent risk for a potential conflict of interest, 12b-1 fees will be rebated back to the client as is possible.
+To avoid the inherent risk for a potential conflict of interest, 12b-1 fees will be credited back to the client, including any 12b-1 fees charged to a mutual fund purchased in a brokerage account.

 5.D.
 Disclosure: Do clients pay fees in advance?
 How may a client obtain a refund of a pre-paid fee if the contract is terminated prior to a billed period's end?
 How will the amount of the refund be determined?

 Midwestern Securities clients pay fees in arrears.

 A client may terminate the Midwestern Securities advisory contract before the termination date and receive a prorated refund of any fees that have been paid in advance for any reason.
-Cancellation must be made in writing and will be effective thirty (30) working days or sooner after receipt of written notice.
-For Midwest-ern Securities Trading Company's part, the firm would calculate the number of days it rendered investment advisory services during the current billing period for an agreed upon yearly or quarterly fee, retain a proportionate part of any fee a client may have prepaid.
-For fees paid in arrears, calculation of fees due for the quarter will be calculated and charged accordingly.
+Cancellation must be made in writing and will be effective thirty (30) days or sooner after receipt of written notice.
+For Midwestern Securities Trading Company's part, the firm would calculate the number of days it rendered investment advisory services during the current billing period for an agreed upon yearly or quarterly fee.
+As all advisory fees are paid in arrears, calculation of fees due for the quarter will be calculated on a pro-rated basis and charged accordingly.
 For a fixed or hourly fee, Midwestern Securities Trading Company will calculate the actual service time rendered in hours, not to exceed an agreed fixed fee.
-In both cases, the firm will then return the unearned remainder of any pre-paid fees as a credit into the account in question.
-Fees for smartdonor are nonrefundable and disclosed within the engagement letter of agreement.
+In both cases, the firm will then return the unearned remainder of any prepaid fees as a credit into the account in question.
+Fees for the smartdonor program, a charitable program aimed at foundations and charitable institutions rather than individuals, are nonrefundable and disclosed within the engagement letter of agreement.

 Third party money managers, to whom Midwestern Securities representatives may refer their clients, may charge their fees in advance.
-If a third party charges its fees in advance and a client terminates services prior to the end of a service billing period, that firm must arrange to repay any unearned fees; the calculation and timing of such repayments may vary from one third party to another.
+If a third party charges its fees in advance and a client terminates services prior to the end of a service billing period, that third party firm must arrange to repay any unearned fees; the calculation and timing of such repayments may vary from one third party to another.
 Third party managers must calculate and provide a refund of any unearned fees, prorated on the number of days they actually service an account.
-The money managers must disclose information regarding repayments in their brochures under this item; Midwestern Securities Trading Company will provide its clients with the disclosure brochure for each third party to whose investment platforms it refers its clients.
+The money managers must disclose information regarding repayments in their brochures under this item; Midwestern Securities will provide its clients with the disclosure brochure for each third party to whose investment platforms it refers its clients.